mnell6994-ai/junkgoatssamplesite/README.md

-# Power Washing Website Template
+# Power Washing Website Template - Updated for Vercel Deployment

 A professional, SEO-optimized website template for power washing and cleaning service businesses.
 Built with Next.js, Supabase, and Tailwind CSS.